alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 1024-bit ELG-E key, ID 5C8CBD41, created 1999-06-04 (main key ID 9E98BC16)
 ```

+### Exercise - sending and receiving messages
+1. Generate and send some text to the student who is next to you in the alphabetical order in such a way that confidentiality is ensured.
+2. Decrypt the message that you have received from the student that precedes you in the alphabetical order.
+Can you check the authenticity of the message?

 ### Making and verifying signatures

 * A digital signature certifies and timestamps a document.
 If the document is subsequently modified in any way, a verification of the signature will fail.